K-Drama Review: The Package Brims With Soothing Love Lessons Captured Through Virtual Travel Experience

 I appreciate how the narrative moves through each character’s thoughts about their circumstances, and the lingering messages they leave while presenting their woes and fears.
 The sub-stories deliver surprising twists against what you would normally anticipate, adding flavors to neatly tie the loose ends.
 What I enjoyed most in this 12-episode travel drama is how the writer generously gave her heart in writing the ruminative life and love lessons.
 That is the reason why you would feel happy after watching the cast get the send off they deserve.

 Vague Premiere Week Twist

-I want to overlook this faint confusion, but I felt I got conned when the crazy man chasing the heroine who is perceived to be the ex-lover turned out to be her younger brother.
+I want to overlook this faint confusion, but I felt I got conned when the crazy man chasing the heroine who was perceived to be the ex-lover, yet turned out to be her younger brother.
 Thanks to the heroine’s connecting conflict that was explained through her sibling, viewers just let it go since So So’s dynamic family provide comic relief in their quick screen time.

 I watched The Package on a binge so I found the 12-episode run should have stretched to a few more episodes to prolong the relaxing vibe I got from the story.
 Coming from a slow start, it picks up after the 4th episode hence the succeeding episodes lean on presenting the side stories and pushing the main romance line.
 I wish the gang got to have longer bonding screen time.
 I wish the main love line’s ending reunion scene extended to a 4-episode epilogue. *wink